 Accounting is the management of a company’s finances.
-Everything that a company buys, sells or invests in should be recorded.
+Finances are everything that a company buys, sells or invests in.

-- Accounting is the process of recording all transactions of a company that involves money or assets.
+- Accounting is the recording all transactions of a company.
+These financial transactions related to the company’s finances like assets.

-- Transactions are agreements between a buyer and seller for a product or service in exchange for money.
+- Transactions are agreements between a buyer and seller.
+A transaction is for a product or service in exchange for money.

 - Accountants should also be familiar with the tax filing process.